WebDevBernard/ICBC_E-Stamp_Tool/README.md

 <h1 align="center">ICBC E-Stamp Tool</h1>

-I work as an insurance broker.
-The purpose of this script is to provide the broker a one-click solution to stamp an ICBC policy document and email it directly to the client.
+This script provides a one-click solution for applying a digital validation stamp to most ICBC policy documents.
+It scans your Downloads folder, applies the stamp, and generates two PDF files: one customer copy and one batch copy.

 <table align="center">
   <tr>